2024 Tulane Alumni

 MIGNON FAGET

-The city of New Orleans is the primary inspiration for the collections at Mignon Faget, named after its owner, who graduated from Newcomb College in 1955.
+The city of New Orleans is the primary inspiration for the collections at Mignon Faget, named after its owner, Mignon Faget (NC ’55).
 Each exquisite and distinctive piece is designed on historic Magazine Street, according to the website: “Drawing from her fine arts training, Mignon Faget’s designs are anchored in natural and architectural concepts, which come to life in timeless sculptural forms.”
 Check out the double old-fashioned glasses from her Collegiate Collection, which feature a Tulane-inspired design.
+Discover sophisticated gifts for everyone at the Mignon Faget holiday gift guide.

 STONEY CLOVER LANE

 This colorful and customizable line of bags and accessories was founded in 2009 and grew in dorm rooms at Tulane.
 Stoney Clover Lane was founded by sisters Kendall Glazer (SLA ’13) and Libby Glazer (SLA ’15) and has been featured in numerous fashion magazines and worn by top celebrities.
-After opening its first brick-and-mortar store in Palm Beach in 2018, the company opened a total of six stores, including the New Orleans store on Magazine that opened in 2021.
+After opening its first brick-and-mortar store in Palm Beach in 2018, the company opened a total of seven stores, including the New Orleans store on Magazine that opened in 2021.
+Explore Stoney Clover Lane’s enchanting new holiday gift guide, featuring a spellbinding assortment of merchandise inspired by the magic of Wicked!

 Tulane Entrepreneurs Make Their Mark